 Student cards also typically don’t have the most competitive rates around (in part due to the limited credit histories of many of the card’s users), but if you clear your balance in full each month, you won’t actually have to pay interest on your purchases.
 This is thanks to the card’s interest-free days on purchases, which could potentially offer a buffer until your next paycheck or student loan instalment comes through.
 This is a standard feature of almost all credit cards, not just those designed for students.

 NatWest also offers an “eligibility checker” on its site which allows you to get a good idea as to whether or not your application would be successful, without a hard credit search (which would have a slight, and usually short-lived, negative effect on your credit score).
+As is generally the case with student credit cards, you’ll need to already hold a student bank account with NatWest to be eligible to apply.

 You can use Apple Pay with your student card and in the NatWest mobile app you can manage your credit card alongside your NatWest student current account.